NVIDIAGameWorks/kaolin-wisp/README.md

 ## Latest Updates

+* _01/02/23_ `attrdict` dependency added as part of the new datasets framework.
+If you pull latest, make sure to `pip install attrdict`.
 * _17/01/23_ `pycuda` replaced with `cuda-python`.
 Wisp can be installed from pip now  (If you pull, run **pip install -r requirements_app.txt**)
 * _05/01/23_ Mains are now introduced as standalone apps, for easier support of new pipelines (**breaking change**)
 * _21/12/22_ Most modules have been cleaned, reorganized and documented.